Getting it just right with your job posting

 With all the pre-planning we do to ensure a smooth recruitment process it is still common to find that 9 out of 10 applicants do not have much in common with what you have advertised.

-This does not only waste time but also increases the chances of appointing the wrong person for the job.
+This not only wastes time but also increases the chances of appointing the wrong person for the job.

 Who is to blame for poor job posting responses?